asd135hp/ruby-minesweeper/README.md

 However, the flags is not the only thing to be utilised in this game as each squares in each puzzles will indicate a number of bombs that is presented in the adjacented 8 squares.

-Above is the accurate definition of the classical Minesweeper.
+Above is an accurate definition of the classical Minesweeper.
 However, this program does more than that.

 Whenever a puzzle is finished, either losing or winning, the player will receive an endgame message, containing some basic informations and the rank about how well they do.